 Graphical dataflow programming languages, a.k.a. node-based visual programming.
 Probably descended from flow based programming or at least dataflow programming.
 A specific kind of DSL, with a visual functional graph interface.
 There is much crossover between these and the new generation of low code development systems.

-For the record, I hate programming using visual dataflow, although I do like visualizing my programs this way.
+For the record, I hate programming using a purely visual dataflow. although I do like visualizing my programs this way.
 The patchers that offer only a GUI workflow are arse-backwards for my work process, forcing you to click a million times to do every simple thing.
-But they are famous, and seem simple to the sort of people who prefer clicking on 100 buttons instead of tapping 100 keys.
+Code representations of program is prime.
+If I lose this I am crippled.
+Purely visual methods seem simple to the sort of people who prefer clicking on 100 buttons instead of tapping 100 keys.
 These are the same kind of people who will drive their cars until the rims are on the road rather than take half an hour to pump up the tyres.

 Possibly the most important application now is the neural net paradigm that treats neural data flow as a dataflow graph.

-This is not the only way you can program visually.
-I would argue that the hierarchical tree like structures of teaching tool scratch or art lisp project fluxus while having some obvious parallels, are different.
+Graphical dataflow is not the only way we can program visually.
+The hierarchical tree like structures of teaching tool scratch or art lisp project fluxus take a different approach.
+There are surely others; I’m not sure which are useful.

-Vidual patcher programming is being made respectable by projects like Luna, which translate general purpose languages back and forth between equivalent graphical and textual representations.
+Visual patcher programming is being made rigorous by projects like Luna, which translate general purpose languages back and forth between equivalent graphical and textual representations.
+This is AFAICT a bijection approach where both visual and code representations are first class citizens.

 They have probably the best explanation of the whole dataflow patching mode, for the outsider: